rubinramallari9/portofolio/README.md

 2. Add your actual projects
 3. Replace social media links with your profiles
 4. Consider adding more features like a blog or testimonials
-5. Deploy to production (Vercel for frontend, Railway/Heroku for backend)
+5. Deploy to production (Vercel recommended)

 ## License